 drinking tap water is not recommended.
 Use bottle mineral water and plenty of beer.

 Stay tuned for our adventures in Senegal!
-Let’s see if we managed to dive in the local culture and to enjoy our week in the westernmost country in Africa!
+Let’s see if we managed to dive into the local culture and to enjoy our week in the westernmost country in Africa!
+Enjoy our video teaser and be teased to visit!

 Do you like this post?